Lucaa8/mc_tower/README.md

 # Summary of functionalities
 - Wait Lobby, Ability to choose a team or let the server create random teams (by not picking any team before the start)
 - Red and Blue Teams, No Friendly Fire and prevented Spawn-kill/Spawn-lock
-- Actions in game (e.g. kills, assists, points, time spent...) reward coins to players
+- Actions in game (e.g. kills, assists, points, time spent...) reward money to players
 - Players can buy items, blocks, potions and more at the NPCs laying near their spawn
 - Armor and food can be upgraded with coins during the game (as well as tools e.g. swords and bows)
 - Some custom items (e.g. A Feather which attenuates fall damage when held in hand, why not?)
 - A kill assistance system (e.g. which rewards players who knocked someone in the void)
 - PvP 1.8
-- Scoreboard with points, kills, assists, damage, timers, coins and more
+- Scoreboard with points, kills, assists, damage, timers, money and more
 - Players who disconnect during a match have time to rejoin before their team is considered abandoned
 - End game (leaderboards with damage, points, kills, assistances and deaths) and map reset
 - Everything is customizable in JSON files (Messages, Items shop, Pools and Spawns, etc...)